Karine-Huang/T2I-CompBench/Readme.md

   ### License

 This project is licensed under the MIT License.
-See the "License.txt" file for details.
+See the "License.txt" file for details. test